Purpose of this Privacy Notice

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, etc).

-- Direct interactions.
+Direct interactions.
 You may give us your Identity, Contact and Financial Data verbally in-store, by filling in forms or by corresponding with us by post, phone, email or other digital method.
-This includes personal data you provide when you:
+This includes personal data you provide when you: make a purchase

 This list is not exhaustive and, in specific instances, we may need to collect additional data for the purposes set out in this Policy.
 Some of the above personal data is collected directly, for example when you set up an on-line account on our websites, or send an email to our customer services team.
 Other personal data is collected indirectly, for example your browsing or shopping activity.